 For this recipe, you can use homemade or canned pumpkin purée.
 Homemade purée is actually very simple to make and I have provided directions below.
 If using canned, be sure to get pure pumpkin and not pie filling, which is full of refined sugar.
 In Toronto, I have purchased small cans of organic purée from Summerhill Market, Whole Foods, and Pusateri’s.

 1 cup unsweetened pecan or almond milk (I like to use my Almond Cow to make homemade plant-based milk)

 2 Tbsp pecan butter (or nut butter of choice)

 2 Tbsp Organika Gelatin Powder

 1 tsp pumpkin pie spice

-1/4 cup Lakanto monkfruit sweetener or sweetener of choice, adjusted to taste
+1/4 cup Lakanto monkfruit powdered sweetener, Swerve confectioners’, or sweetener of choice, adjusted to taste

 optional toppings: raw pecans, pumpkin seeds, toasted coconut chips, cacao nibs or dark chocolate pieces, plain Greek or nondairy yogurt, or coconut “whipped cream” (recipe below)

-Put pumpkin, almond milk, pecan butter, gelatin and pie spice into blender container and blend until smooth and creamy.
+Put pumpkin, nut milk, pecan butter, gelatin, and pie spice into a blender container and blend until completely smooth and creamy (I use the purée setting on my Vitamix).
 Sweeten to taste.

 Divide pudding into 4 standard ramekins and refrigerate for a few hours or overnight.
 Pudding will thicken as it chills.